Anyone who lifts weights, runs, or plays sports understands the importance of protecting the knees from potential damage.

 Despite this understanding, knee injuries remain common among athletes and sports enthusiasts of all skill levels.

-Studies show that wearing compression knee sleeves can not only help prevent injury, but they can also help alleviate the pain associated with arthritis, chronic knee pain, and torn cartilage.
+Studies show that wearing compression knee sleeves can not only help prevent injury, but can also help alleviate the pain associated with arthritis, chronic knee pain, and torn cartilage.

-Why Use Compression Knee Sleeves?
+Why Use Knee Compression Sleeves?

 Compression knee sleeves help distribute your body weight more evenly across the knee joints in order to protect against injury.